hunterxcobby/C-Solutions/0x01-palindrome_numbers/README.md

 ### Intuition
 My initial approach involved extracting the first and last digits for comparison.
 However, I later found that this method did not cover all cases.
 I then switched to converting the integer to a string, which proved to be effective.

-#### NB: The first file is the solution to the first approach and the second file is the second approach which is more effedtive.
+#### NB: The first file is the solution to the first approach and the second file is the second approach which is more effective.

 ### Approach
 The program first checks if `x` is a negative number.
 If it is, the function returns `false` since negative numbers cannot be palindromes.